 Diamondback moth

-The diamondback moth (Plutella xylostella) is the most destructive insect pest of brassica crops across the world.
-Its host plants include:
+The diamondback moth (DBM) (Plutella xylostella) is the most destructive insect pest of brassica crops across the world.
+It is a serious pest of canola and is found in all areas where cruciferous hosts exist.

 Since 1993, brassica growers in Victoria have had difficulty in controlling the caterpillars of diamondback moth and have experienced insecticide control failures.
 In extreme cases, damaged crops have been ploughed in and produce has been unmarketable (Figure 1).